 In the post-9/11 era, conventional wisdom holds that the jihadist threat is foreign.
 The conventional wisdom is understandable; after all it was 19 Arab hijackers who infiltrated the United States and conducted the 9/11 attacks.
 Yet today, as Anwar al-Awlaki, the American born cleric who became a leader in Al Qaeda in the Arabian Peninsula, put it in a 2010 post, “Jihad is becoming as American as apple pie.”
 Far from being foreign infiltrators, the large majority of jihadist terrorists in the United States have been American citizens or legal residents.
-Moreover, while a range of citizenship statuses are represented, every jihadist who conducted a lethal attack inside the United States since 9/11 was a citizen or legal resident.
-In addition about a quarter of the extremists are converts, further confirming that the challenge cannot be reduced to one of immigration:
+Moreover, while a range of citizenship statuses are represented, every jihadist who conducted a lethal attack inside the United States since 9/11 was a citizen or legal resident except one who was in the United States as part of the U.S.-Saudi military training partnership.

 Far from being foreign infiltrators, the large majority of jihadist terrorists in the United States have been American citizens or legal residents.

 On January 27, 2017 President Donald Trump issued an executive order banning entry from seven majority Muslim countries (Iran, Iraq, Syria, Sudan, Libya, Yemen, and Somalia) citing national security reasons.
 None of the deadly attackers since 9/11 emigrated or came from a family that emigrated from one of these countries nor were any of the 9/11 attackers from the listed countries.
-Seven of the lethal attackers were born American citizens.
+Nine of the lethal attackers were born American citizens.
+One of the attackers was in the United States on a non-immigrant visa as part of the U.S.-Saudi military training partnership.
+On March 6, 2017, the Trump administration issued a new executive order that dropped Iraq from the travel ban among other changes.
+In September 2017, the Trump administration again revised the ban, dropping Sudan while adding restrictions on travel from Chad, Venezuela, and North Korea.

-Of the twelve lethal jihadist terrorists in the United States since 9/11:
+Of the sixteen lethal jihadist terrorists in the United States since 9/11:

 - three are African-Americans